wp-plugins/auction-nudge/readme.txt

 WordPress plugin released.

 == Upgrade Notice ==

+= 4.0.1 =

+Fixed bug with setting the eBay site.
+This bug fix is recommended for all users.

 = 4.0 =
 A major update with lots of new features: faster feed updates, multiple pages of items, larger item images and more